sheikh92areeb/MERN-stack-learning/Exercises/README.md

 -   Generate 10 such records when a button called generate data is clicked!
 -   Create an Express app with mongoose to acheive it
 -   Everytime the button is clicked, you should clear the collection

+## Exercise 03 - Design Layout
+Design a card using node.js and tailwind css

+-   use card.png as template of card